neuroidss/lab-governance/People and Partners.md

 Note about the purpose:
 Promises made by the company to partners are deliberately excluded.
 They are mostly handled by other roles.

+Note about what it means to agree:
+"Agreement" means a partner has signed an document on HelloSign.
+No other signatures are needed.

+A standard agreement comes out of the agreement evolution process, and I ask all partners to sign this.
+If someone refuses, I work with them individually to find an agreement they're willing to sign.
+I will send the diff for each custom agreement to all LLs, and publish them.

 ### Recruiter - Cassus
 Purpose: Hire great people